Pairing Wine with Food: The Basics

 Ribeye steak sliced with a glass of red wine.

 First and foremost, I believe wholeheartedly that you should drink what you like!
-Even if you are drinking Sauvignon Blanc with steak.
+Even if you are drinking Sauvignon Blanc with t-bone steak.
 If that’s what you’re craving then by all means go for it.
 There are no right or wrong answers when your palate is craving something.
 But if you want to try to heighten your food and wine experience then here are some simple guidelines.

 The Basics of Pairing Wine and Food